This post was most recently updated on February 10th, 2019.

 As you can probably imagine, showing just “any” page in SharePoint in a pop-up might also cause weird layout issues.
 This is especially true with out-of-the-box SharePoint sites, that are not responsive – they won’t always play nice in a pop-up!
 Luckily, the code for showing that pop-up appends the ?IsDlg=1 to the URL of the page, to hide the chrome of the page.
 That makes the page act a lot nicer.

-This script example below shows how to use this:
+The following script example shows how to use this:

-One thing to note, however, is that you customize the size of the pop-up to offer more space for the contents – but you’ll have to change the method call you’re using!
+One thing to note, however, is that you customize the size of the pop-up to offer more space for the contents.
+To achieve this, you’ll have to change the method call you’re using, though!

 Next, let’s take a look into how to do that…

 You can actually tweak how the pop-up works in quite a few different ways.
-If you call .showModalDialog() instead of .ShowPopupDialog() (it’s interesting that Microsoft decided to deviate from camelCase there!), you can replace the “url” property (basically just the URL as a string) in the method call with an object containing any of the following properties.
-Only the “url” or “html” property is required, everything else is optional.
+If you call .showModalDialog() instead of .ShowPopupDialog() (it’s interesting that Microsoft decided to deviate from camelCase there!), you can replace the “

 |“options” object’s properties||Description|